Azure/azure-powershell/src/MobileNetwork/docs/New-AzMobileNetworkServiceDataFlowTemplateObject.md

 ### -TemplateName
 The name of the data flow template.
 This must be unique within the parent data flow policy rule.
-You must not use any of the following reserved strings - default, equested or service.
+You must not use any of the following reserved strings - 'default', 'requested' or 'service'.

 ```yaml
 Type: System.String